 How do I register my business?

-Prospective business owners register their businesses in at least two, and possibly three ways.
+Business owners register their businesses in at least two, and possibly three ways.
 Both a legal structure (business entity form) and a name (DBA) must be registered.
 You may want to consult with an attorney before choosing a legal structure, particularly if more than one person will own the business.
 (The information on this site does not replace legal advice provided by an attorney.)
-The legal entity form affects the taxes paid and when and how they are reported, so the assistance of an accountant may also be needed.
+The legal entity form affects tax reporting dates and methods, so the assistance of an accountant may also be needed.

 If the business will have employees or make retail sales, it also registers with the Idaho State Tax Commission, Idaho Industrial Commission, and Idaho Department of Labor by filing Form IBR-1.
 This form is required in addition to registering the business name and legal structure.
 If you will not have employees or make retail sales, do not complete this form.
 For details see Idaho Business Registration.

 Submitting form IBR-1 does not register your business name and entity type, nor is it a business license.
 Before completing the form, you need to register your business with the Idaho Secretary of State’s office.
 For information on the entity types recognized in Idaho visit the Legal Structure page on this site.
 Business licenses are issued by local city clerk’s offices.